-HD related camera facilities and hardware’s’ cost are lowered by the technological advancements.
+HD related camera facilities and hardware’s’ costs are lowered by the technological advancements.
 This system strengthened by image recognition based algorithms has become more popular in the market.
-This technology is used for safety and security related problems , surveillance and tracking optimization in the cities with a high quality of service as a robust, easy to use, reliable and efficient platform.
-Integrating with social media platforms contributes to monitoring and surveillance system used by municipality.
+Making use of this type of technology enhanced by machine learning based algorithms and integrated with social platforms helps the officers and big municipalities identify safety and security related problems easily and accurately , guides them to establish a good work management and strategy that increases surveillance of people who are in the traffic and public areas .
+INSIST also aims to define point based bus-based traffic problems associated with public transportation scheduling and planning, hence municipalities can take timely intervention. proposes

 Main contributors: Verisun, Argedor